7db9a/filebot-turbosrc-docs/create-new-endpoint-add-new-feature.md

 ## Adding and endpoint or feature to Turbosrc.

-When creating an a new endpoint for turbosrc-service, you must update one of the following subystems
+When creating an a new endpoint for turbosrc-service.
+Depending on the type of endpoint, you update turbosrc-engine or turbosrc-namespace (but never both)
-- turbosrc-engine
-- turbosrc-namespace
-in addition to updating turbosrc-service.

 ### Example new endpoint

+In this example, turbosrc-engine is updated along with turbosrc-service.

 ***getVotes**